LappleApple/awesome-leading-and-managing/README.md

 * "If I have seen further, it is by standing on the shoulders of giants." — Sir Isaac Newton <br>
 * "If I have not seen as far, it is because giants were standing on my shoulders." — lots of people, including Leigh Caplan<br>
-* "A leader is best when people barely know he exists, when their work‘s done, her aim fulfilled, they will say: we did it ourselves." — Lao Tzu*
+* "A leader is best when people barely know he exists, when their work‘s done, his aim fulfilled, they will say: we did it ourselves." — Lao Tzu*
 * "People need to stop using the phrase 'natural-born leader.'
 No one is a natural born leader." — [Kate Heddleston](https://twitter.com/heddle317)

 ## Contribute Your Favorites